victor99pekk/Random-Matrix_Machine-Learning/README.md

 ## Current stage:
-- Read chapter 4
+- Reading chapter 4 of High dimensional probability (in papers-folder)
-- Experiment with max cut
+- Experimenting / programming with the max cut problem

 ## Contents: